 You’re an advanced Facebook marketer, so you use Power Editor to create your ads.
 And as an advanced Facebook marketer, you know the importance of proper targeting.

-Up until now, you could create a Saved Target Group (also called a Saved Audience).
+Up until now, you could create a Saved Target Group (also called a A saved audience allows a Facebook advertiser to save often-used targeting settings to easily use later.).
 This is a great way to save time when building your ads.

 The only problem, however, was that you needed to build this audience from scratch.
 Even if you had created ads that previously used the targeting you want to utilize going forward.

 That’s finally changed.
 Facebook now allows you to create an audience using an ad you’ve already created.

 Today we’re going to focus on the following:

 - Why you should create Saved Target Groups

 - Types of Saved Target Groups you should create